 - Another situation that is out of your hands is if you have piping that was incorrectly installed.
 This is often the cause of many plumbing problems we see and the only thing we can suggest is to have it reinstalled correctly by our plumbing team!

 Knowing what causes your drains to clog may help you prevent it.
-But, if you find yourself with one of these household nightmares, don’t hesitate to call Lighten Up Electric and Plumbing today!
+But, if you find yourself with one of these household nightmares, don’t hesitate to call Lighten Up Plumbing, Heating, Cooling and Electric today!